What Is Remedial Massage?

 Pain or symptoms caused by muscle (myo) or fascia is described as myofascial pain.
 Myofascial pain is usually not specific and is often described by the patient as a ‘deep ache’, ‘tightness’ or ‘tenderness’ in an area.
 It can vary in intensity and radiate to other areas.
 Other symptoms can include reduced range of motion of muscles and joints, stiffness, fatigue, weakness, numbness or a tingling sensation.
 There are many other symptoms depending on the condition and patients can have one or many symptoms.

-Common conditions that remedial massage therapists can treat include:
+Common conditions that therapists can treat include:

 - Sporting & occupational injuries

 - Stiffness & pain associated with poor posture

 - Associated joint & vertebral dysfunction & pain